OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: AUGMENTING CAPTURED MEMORIES

 \subsection{Step 2: Identifying Composite Context}

 As captured memories are recorded in a linear manner along a personal timeline, those interconnected through semantic contexts often cluster closely together.
 For example, memories related to CHI 2024 are likely to occur during the event itself.
-Taking advantage of this \textbf{temporal proximity}, \codename adopts a sliding window approach to analyze potentially interconnected captured in segments, identifying composite contexts.
+Taking advantage of this \textbf{temporal proximity}, \codename adopts a sliding window approach to analyze potentially interconnected memories scattered in segments for composite context identification.

-As shown in Figure~\ref{fig:sliding_window}a, a static window size of seven days is used in current implementation.
+As shown in Figure~\ref{fig:sliding_window}a, a static window size of seven days is used in our current implementation.
 The inference is performed via an LLM, in which the input is the structured annotations of these memories and the output is the identified composite contexts along with their start and end dates and the associated captured memories (Figure~\ref{fig:sliding_window}b).
 To account for cases where composite contexts are split in half, we use a step size (4 days in the current setup) smaller than the window size, allowing for overlap and comprehensive processing.
 For longer composite contexts (e.g., lasting more than two weeks), each segment of the context is identified separately within the sliding windows and then merged into a single composite context.
-Additionally, any duplicated composite contexts caused by the overlap between sliding windows are also merged to avoid redundancy (Figure~\ref{fig:sliding_window}c).
+Additionally, any duplicated composite contexts caused by the overlap between sliding windows are also merged to avoid redundancy (Figure~\ref{fig:sliding_window}c). \begin{colortext} Note that we determined the window size heuristically.
+A longer sliding window can better capture extended events or patterns, while it may underperform on shorter contexts due to redundant information.
+One way to optimize is to make the size dynamic, adjusting it based on the density of activities in a given period.
+This approach would require a fixed dataset for experiments.
+We further discuss this in Section~\ref{sec:fixed_data}. \end{colortext}

-Specifically, as opposed to including detailed predefined categories (as with atomic contexts) in the prompt for LLMs, we adopt a few-shot prompting technique \cite{brown2020languagemodelsfewshotlearners}, providing examples of composite contexts summarized from the collected questions in the prompt.
-For detailed prompt, please refer to Appendix~\ref{app:prompt_knowledge}.
+Specifically, as opposed to including detailed predefined categories (as with atomic contexts) in the prompt for LLMs, we adopt the few-shot prompting technique \cite{brown2020languagemodelsfewshotlearners}, providing examples of composite contexts summarized from the collected questions in the prompt.
+For the detailed prompt, please refer to Appendix~\ref{app:prompt_context}.